Uniting Communities Through Beer Since 1849What we're are all about

 The Brigadier is a cracking community pub in Sale with a friendly atmosphere and very well-priced pint.
 The pub has a real community feel with darts, a pool table and great entertainment at the weekend.View Pub

 What do you fancy?

-Great beer should be paired with great food, and that's exactly what we do at the Joseph Holt kitchen.
+We're proud to produce a range of British classics with a Joseph Holt Twist.
+We believe great food should be paired with great beer, and that's exactly what we do at the Joseph Holt kitchen.